PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ## <a name="list-custom-roles"></a>Özel rolleri listeleme

-- Tüm özel roller listelemek için kullanın [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) komutu.
+- To list all your custom roles, use the [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) command.

     ```azurepowershell
     Get-AzRoleDefinition | ? {$_.IsCustom -eq $true} | FT Name, IsCustom